-W H A L E S H A R K M O N I T O R I N G P R O G R A M S 2 0 1 9 / 2 0 2 0
+W H A L E S H A R K M O N I T O R I N G P R O G R A M

 “Interning with Whale Shark Mexico is an experience I would recommend to all students and early career scientists seeking to work in the world of marine conservation! – Jane Vinesky

-What will you learn as a volunteer?
+What will you learn during your internship?

 What is included in the project cost?